syedarmani/syedarmani.github.io/_pages/cv.md

   * Worked as a remote employee in a distributed team.
   * Provided consulting services and support to customers on OpenStack, Ceph and Linux HA.
+  * Engaged in pre-sales activities and price negotiations with customers..
-  * Writing and reviewing statement of works for customers.
+  * Wrote and reviewed statement of works for customers.
   * Training course development and systems development.
   * Reported bugs and contributed code to OpenStack projects.